-Turtle’s vision in the water remains the same as in the land.
-So, most turtles, especially the sea turtles, can swim at large in underwater.
+The turtle’s vision in the water remains the same as in the land.
+So, most turtles, especially sea turtles, can swim at large underwater.

 However, if the water is dirty and lacks light, turtles’ eyesight will reduce significantly.
 So, when you pet turtles, make sure the pond or tank water isn’t greasy.

-You may be interested to know what keeps the turtle eyesight in underwater unaffected, right?
+You may be interested to know what keeps the turtle’s eyesight underwater unaffected, right?